digital-services-act/transparency-database/resources/markdown/api-documentation.md

 encountered.
 4XX statuses generally indicate that there is an issue with your request.
 Please try to troubleshoot and resolve the problem.

-When there is an error of 5XX we are immediately notified and there no need to report the issue.
+When there is an error of 5XX we are immediately notified and there is no need to report the issue.